https://headinghomeinc.org/

 About Us

-Heading Home’s mission is to end homelessness in Greater Boston by providing a supported pathway to self-sufficiency that begins with a home, together with critical services such as life skills, financial literacy, and job training.
+Heading Home’s mission is to end homelessness in Massachusetts by providing a supported pathway to self-sufficiency that begins with a home, together with critical services such as life skills, financial literacy, and job training.

-Heading Home provides emergency, transitional and permanent housing, and support services, to extremely low-income homeless and formerly homeless children and adults, primarily in the communities of Boston, Cambridge, Chelsea, Everett, Lawrence, Malden, Medford, Quincy, Revere, and Somerville.
+Heading Home provides prevention, emergency, transitional and permanent housing, and support services, to extremely low-income homeless and formerly homeless children, families and adults.

-Heading Home is one of the few Boston-area homeless-serving agencies that helps both individuals and families.
+Heading Home is one of the few Massachusetts, homeless-and affordable non profit agencies that helps both individuals and families, of all ages.
 At times, a client may shift from needing individual support to needing a family program, through reunification as an example.
 Our ability to offer this smooth transition, and to address the often multitude of complex contributing factors, makes Heading Home a unique and effective homeless service provider.

 As our name reflects, we believe that a stable home provides the optimal foundation to get back on track; our programs focus heavily on assessment, engagement, individual goal-setting, and securing permanent housing for our clients as quickly as possible.

 We emphasize permanent housing attainment and retention because success is most achievable within a permanent home.
-Further, research shows that for most of our clients’ housing alongside supportive services is much more effective than just providing one or the other.
-This housing-plus-services model has yielded strong retention rates for over a decade: For 17 years running, Heading Home’s clients have achieved an annual permanently housed retention rate of 90%+.
+Further, research shows that for most of our clients’ housing alongside supportive services and financial and career services is much more effective than just providing one or the other.
+This housing-plus-services model has yielded strong evidence based retention rates.
+For 20 years running, Heading Home’s clients have achieved an annual permanently housed retention rate of 90%+.
 We believe this long success rate has to do with how our housing and services complement each other: goal-oriented, client-focused coaching that emphasizes getting housed, and developing the skills to stay housed and become more self-sustaining.

 Our wide array of support services includes housing searches and placement; life-skills development; career coaching; financial education; agency-matched savings opportunities and assistance in obtaining basic benefits, child care, and transportation.